National Center for Transgender Equality: Mara Keisling

 Mara Keisling is the founding executive director of NCTE.
 She is a trans woman and began transitioning in her early 40s.
 In addition to her work as executive director of NCTE, Keisling is a founding board member of the Stonewall Democracy Fund.
 She has also served as co-chair of the Pennsylvania Gender Rights Coalition, on the board of directors of LGBTQ youth group Common Roads, and on the steering committee of the Statewide Pennsylvania Rights Coalition.
 In recognition of her activism, Keisling has won awards from PFLAG; the Equality Forum; GayLaw; the Transgender Law Center; the Harvard Bisexual, Gay, Lesbian, Transgender and Supporters Alliance; and Out for Work, among others.
-Keisling was subject to controversy and was called to resign as Executive Director of NCTE in 2019.
+Keisling was subject to controversy and was called to resign as executive director of NCTE in 2019.
 In 2021, the organization announced that Keisling decided to not renew her contract, and that the board of directors had selected Deputy Executive Director Rodrigo Heng-Lehtinen as her successor.

 Rodrigo Heng-Lehtinen

-Rodrigo Heng-Lehtinen is the current Executive Director of NCTE.
-He is a transgender policy, advocacy and messaging expert.
+Rodrigo Heng-Lehtinen is a transgender policy, advocacy and messaging expert.
 As a transgender man, his wide-ranging experience in the LGBTQ movement has covered field organizing, leadership development, fundraising, and media advocacy.
 He previously worked with Freedom for All Americans, GLAAD, the Transgender Law Center, Gender Justice LA, and the National LGBTQ Task Force.
 In past roles, he trained thousands of volunteers to canvass and phone bank on groundbreaking nondiscrimination and marriage equality campaigns, and organized leadership development programs in transgender communities and LGBTQ communities of color, honing new strategies for social change.
 Most recently, he co-led the successful campaign to update New Hampshire's nondiscrimination protections to include transgender Granite Staters.
 Over the course of his career, he has conducted international Spanish-language interviews, including on Univision, Telemundo, and CNN en Español, as well as English-language interviews with outlets such as The New York Times, MSNBC, CNN, and Politico.
 Rodrigo graduated from Brown University and lives in Washington, D.C.
 He serves of the Board of Directors of AsylumConnect, a non-profit connecting LGBTQ asylum seekers with resources in the US and Canada.